harness/developer-hub/release-notes/platform.md

   Now, in addition to selecting users from the menu, you can paste users' email addresses in the text box.

-- Earlier, when you clicked an expired link in an invitation email, Harness displayed the following message: “We couldn’t find an invitation matching the email address you entered.
+- Earlier, when you clicked an expired link in an invitation email, Harness displayed the following message: "We couldn't find an invitation matching the email address you entered.
 Please search your email for an invitation from Harness or contact your admin."
 This message was inaccurate.
 (PL-40597)

   Now, Harness displays the following message when you click a link in an expired invitation: "This invitation URL has expired.
 Please request for a new invitation from your admin."

-- If the Email step failed to send a notification, the following message was displayed: “Failed to send the email.
-Check SMTP configuration.”
+- If the Email step failed to send a notification, the following message was displayed: "Failed to send the email.
+Check SMTP configuration."
 The message did not include any additional information to help you debug the issue.
 (PL-40007, ZD-47524)

   Now, the message has been enhanced to show the cause of failure.
 It also identifies the delegate that executed the task.